Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Artists:
 - Added Artist Game Rule to start with a random artist (equivalent to Academic Game Rule to start with a random academic)

+Academics:
+- Added Chemist, Geologist and Physician to the buy academic diplomatic action.

 Anthropology:
 - Heidelberg Man added as a possible human fossil.